kneuroth/message-receiver/README.md

 - User serverless commands to push to AWS:
 - Run `serverless deploy` to deploy to dev
 - Run `serverless dev` to run locally
+- Run `serverless --stage production` to deploy to production evironment
+- Be sure to update .env and serverless.yml as needed

 - Use drizzle-kit cli tool to make changes to data schema
 - Run `npx tsx drizzle/seed.ts` to seed database with dummy data